2Epik4u/Wrapper-Offline-For-MacOS/README.md

 # Wrapper-Offline-Launcher-for-macOS
-A Wrapper offline launcher i made in shell.
-Also works on macos Currently doesn't work on linux sadly due to me not having a linux pc to test it on
+A Wrapper offline launcher i made in shell.  works on macos Currently doesn't work on linux

 # How to run
-read the tutorial.txt
+read the releases

 # Download?
 check releases